-Proposal Overview (page 1)
+Proposal Overview

-Nature and Purpose of the Proposed Program (page 1): Describe your grant request.
+Nature and Purpose of the Proposed Program: Describe your grant request.
+IMPORTANT: This will provide the basis for evaluation of your application.
+Include what you hope to accomplish with this program.
 In this space give an overview of your proposed program.
 It is best to write the overview after you have completed the proposal.
 Explain your main points as simply as possible, i.e. title, purpose, who will it help, how will you recognize success.
 Ask yourself:

 - What led to the decision to develop this program?
 Why is this program necessary? - What do you plan to do?
-What knowledge or expertise do you or your organization have that will enable you to carry out this program? - What are the characteristics of the population you will be working with? - What do you hope to accomplish?
-How will this program help your target population? - ➤ How will you know if you have been successful?
+What knowledge or expertise do you or your organization have that will enable you to carry out this program? - What are the characteristics of the population you will be working with?

+- What do you hope to accomplish?
+How will this program help your target population? - How will you know if you have been successful?
 (How will you recognize success?)

-Program Information (page 2)
+Program Information